PEP – Grades 5 and 6

 One of the main medicinal non-nutrients is dietary fibre.
 Fibre is highest in foods eaten in the raw state as with fresh fruits and vegetables.
 Strong immune function originates in the bowels of the gut.
 Adequate fibre taken along with water daily will act as roughage to keep the bowels clear and healthy for a strong immune system.
 Some vegetables are eaten cooked and form part of the meals but those not present in the main cooked meals could be taken in between meals as snacks.
 Raw vegetables that are good for snacks are raw tomatoes and carrots.
 Now that we have an agricultural glut of tomatoes on the market, you can plan to eat two large salad tomatoes for a snack.

 Any sweet fruit can usually be eaten raw and some of the skins are even edible e.g. mango, naseberry and guava.
 Make sure to wash them properly before eating.
 If you take fruits mostly as juice, you would be missing out on the dietary fibre which is usually strained away.
 However, fruits and vegetables alone will not provide all the nutrients needed.
-The food group chart shown on the website will help you understand how to select food from the Caribbean food groups.
+The food group chart shown on our Products page will help you understand how to select food from the Caribbean food groups.
 There are at least 10 different colours among food groups.
-Visit the website of the Jamaica Island Nutrition Network (JINN) at www.jamaicanutrition.com to learn more about eating healthily and our resources.